ryansheehy0/RS_Cheat_Sheets/C++/cpp_standard_libraries.md

 }
 ```

+- `.emplace(constructor args)` - used to construct a new object of the optional type.

 - There's the `optionalVar.value_or(value)` which returns the value in optionalVar if it's there or the value inside the `()`s if it's not.

 ## [characters functions](#c-standard-libraries)